vlandham/captain_z/out/captain_z.md

 The same ropes had nearly allowed her to escape by tangling up the sleepy pirate, had now narrowly saved her life.

 As she fell off the side of the ship, some of that rope had wrapped around her left foot.
-Now Captain Z was dangling by her leg twenty feet below where she started on the deck, and upside-down, but hanging right above her own little row boat.
+Now Captain Z was dangling by her leg twenty feet below where she started on the deck, and upside-down, but hanging right above her own little rowboat.

 What luck!

 But time stays still for no man, or woman, as it were.
 She had to move fast to take advantage of that lucky tangle.

-Captain Z dropped her stolen chest into the row boat, which landed with a thud.
+Captain Z dropped her stolen chest into the rowboat, which landed with a thud.
 She reached up and unloosed the rope coil around her ankle.
-Then, she dropped down and hit the row boat with a thud herself.
+Then, she dropped down and hit the rowboat with a thud herself.

 Sore, but with no bones broken, she put her oars in and started rowing fast.